Overview of Replication in MongoDB

 - As illustrated in the above diagram, all the data replicates the primary node to secondary nodes, and there will be only one primary node in any replica set.

-- Once the failover is recovered, the failed node now acts as a secondary node.
+- Once the system recovers from failover, the failed node operates as a secondary node.

 - The client application always communicates with the primary node, which is then followed by the replication of data to all the secondary nodes.